AlexMercedCoder/blog-markdown-scratch-staging/mcp/mcp_08.md

 - **[How to Join the Iceberg Community](https://medium.alexmerced.blog/guide-to-finding-apache-iceberg-events-near-you-and-being-part-of-the-greater-iceberg-community-0c38ae785ddb)**
 - **[Iceberg Lakehouse Engineering Video Playlist](https://youtube.com/playlist?list=PLsLAVBjQJO0p0Yq1fLkoHvt2lEJj5pcYe&si=WTSnqjXZv6Glkc3y)**
 - **[Ultimate Apache Iceberg Resource Guide](https://medium.com/data-engineering-with-dremio/ultimate-directory-of-apache-iceberg-resources-e3e02efac62e)**

-# Resources in MCP — Serving Relevant Data Securely to LLMs

 In the previous post, we explored the architecture of the **Model Context Protocol (MCP)**—a flexible, standardized way to connect LLMs to tools, data, and workflows.
 One of MCP’s most powerful capabilities is its ability to expose **resources** to language models in a structured, secure, and controllable way.